Muhammad-Uzair-Younas/DRF-Project/README.md

 # Bookstore API

-A RESTful Book Management API built with Django REST Framework that allows users to create, retrieve, update, delete, and search books.
+This project is developed as part of my Django REST Framework practice.
+It provides CRUD operations for managing books and includes a search feature that allows users to find books by title or author.

 ## Features